-Walls, nodes with restricted access and transporters with the same navigation type are always recognized as obstacles.
-If needed, you can also specify most of space markup shapes specific to Material Handling Library (such as conveyors, cranes, lifts, etc.) and pallet racks as obstacles by selecting the Is obstacle option in their properties.
+Walls, nodes with restricted access, and transporters with the same navigation type are always recognized as obstacles.
+If needed, you can also specify most of the space markup shapes specific to Material Handling Library (such as conveyors, cranes, lifts, and so on), pallet racks, and storages as obstacles by selecting the Is obstacle option in their properties.

 Transporters can either avoid network nodes with restricted access or ignore the restrictions.

 Pedestrians are ignored by transporters moving in free space mode, which means the transporters will run over these shapes during model execution.